-1. Without reloading the page user request can be updated
+1. Without reloading the page, the user request can be updated

 Examples of Ajax Application

-Given below are the lists of web applications which commonly use Ajax
+Given below are the lists of web applications that commonly use Ajax

-- Google suggests: when a user enters the search query in the Google search bar, auto-complete options will be offered while typing.
+- Google suggests that auto-complete options will be offered while typing when a user enters the search query in the Google search bar.
 Suggestions given by Google can be navigated by using operational keys.

-- Yahoo maps are easier while operating and user experiences more fun.
-This Map uses Ajax to drag the entire map with the mouse without using buttons which will be at ease to the user.
+- Yahoo maps are easier while operating, and user experiences more fun.
+This Map uses Ajax to drag the entire map with the mouse without using buttons that will be at ease to the user.

 Ajax applications use an intermediate engine that acts as a bridge between browser and server.
 Ajax is not a programming language.